Mister Dick excerpt

 A brisk wind ran along the porch and rattled my bones, bringing with it a wave of ice pellets.
 Great.
 Freezing rain.
 This is where I would die.
 Alone.
 The black sheep of the Mansfield family.
 A half-dressed frozen popsicle.
 A drunken dumbass who’d hurt her sister so badly, Harmony would probably never talk to me again.

 I kicked the door and swore a mean streak as pain radiated up my leg.
 “Fuck.”
 I shouted, slamming my fist against the damn thing.
 “Fuck, fuck, fuck, fuck, fuck.”
 Breathing hard, I rested my forehead against it.
 What the hell was I going to do?
-The other cabins were dark with no vehicles that I could see.
+The other cabins were dark, with no vehicles that I could see.
 I couldn’t remember if there were any more homes nearby.
 Maybe?
-A couple miles away?
-I tried not to cry as another shudder wracked my body.
+A couple of miles away?
+I tried not to cry as another shudder racked my body.
 How in hell was I supposed to walk one hundred feet in this snow wearing the ridiculous shoes that had cost me a fortune?

 “Fuck,” I yelled again.